 Neil is married to the former Vicki Smith, the daughter of Glenn and Carolyn Smith of the Fort Necessity community in Franklin Parish.
 She taught at River Oaks School in Monroe.
 Neil and Vicki have two daughters, Emilie and Allison.

-Riser served as a member of the Republican State Central Committee during the late 1990’s and became increasingly concerned about the direction of our nation.
-A few years later, he decided to become a citizen candidate for Louisiana Senate in what many considered a “long-shot” bid.
-He worked hard for 25 months and ultimately won the race.
+In 2005, Neil decided to become a citizen candidate for Louisiana Senate in what many considered a “long-shot” bid.
+He worked hard for 25 months and ultimately won the 2007 election.

 He has since worked closely with constituents of all political parties to fairly represent everyone in District 32.
 He has an open door policy and fights to protect children and the poor and elderly–those who may have a difficult time protecting themselves.
 He has fought hard to keep taxes low and to reform and improve education, key promises he made in his first election.

-Senator Riser is the only candidate for State Treasurer who has served on the State Bond Commission, which the new Treasurer will chair.
+Senator Riser has served on the State Bond Commission, which the new Treasurer will chair.
 In the Senate, he served four years as chairman of the Revenue and Fiscal Affairs Committee.